Sandeep Dikshit

 Sandeep Dikshit (born 15 August 1964) is an Indian politician, development manager and educator.
 He is the son of former Chief Minister of Delhi, Sheila Dikshit.
 He was a member of the 15th Lok Sabha of India.
 He represented the East Delhi constituency of Delhi and is a member of the Indian National Congress (INC) political party.

 Early life

-Sandeep Dikshit was born to former Delhi Chief Minister Sheila Dikshit and Vinod Dikshit, an IAS officer from the Uttar Pradesh cadre.
+Sandeep Dikshit was born in Lucknow to former Delhi Chief Minister Sheila Dikshit and Vinod Dikshit, an IAS officer from the Uttar Pradesh cadre, he also has a sister named Latika Dikshit.
+Sandeep is also the grandson of former West Bengal Governor Uma Shankar Dikshit.

 Sandeep holds a master's degree in history from St. Stephens College, and received his post-graduate diploma in Rural Management in 1989 at the Institute of Rural Management, Anand (IRMA).

 Career

 Before entering active politics, Sandeep Dikshit headed a social development group Sanket Information and Research Agency Pvt.
 Ltd which pioneered the first sub-national Human Development Report in the world in 1996.
-He also served as a faculty member at O. P. Jindal Global University, Sonepat.
+He also served as a faculty member at O. P. Jindal Global University, Sonipat.

+During his tenure as Member of Parliament, Lok Sabha Dikshit has been part of parliamentary committees ranging from Public Accounts Committee, Rural Development & Panchayati Raj and House Rules Committee.
+He was the Chief Whip of the Congress party between 2012-2014 and also served as a national spokesperson of the party in the past.

 In June 2019, he triggered a controversy when he likened behavior by the Indian Chief of the Army Staff General Bipin Rawat to that of a "goon on the street" and apologized later via Twitter.

+In 2025 Sandeep Dikshit was appointed the National Chairperson of Rachnatmak Congress (formerly known as Congress Outreach Cell) a dedicated platform for egagement with civil society groups, academia, activists, issue based collectives and larger civil movements for reform and progressive broad tent politics.
+He has raised concerns on the renaming and replacement of the MGREGA rural remployment guarantee scheme by the government.